Yanrishatum/heeps/README.md

 * `h2d.Tilemap` - Basic Tilemap renderer.
 NOT PERFECT.
 It does not care about render-order and shit.
 I'll fix and improve it eventually, but not now.
 * `h3d.scene.S2DPlane` - A 2D plane that renders s2d objects on it.
 Uses texture rendering.
 For more primitive approach see `h3d.scene.TileSprite`.
 * `hxd.res.GifImage` - Animated gif support with Res.
 Use `toAnimation` and `toFrames` to get animation data. `toImage` can be used to obtain spritesheet Image.
-* `hxd.res.TmxMap` - when `format-tiled` library used, replaces `hxd.res.TiledMap` and provides better support for it.
+* `hxd.res.TiledMapFile` - when `format-tiled` library used, replaces `hxd.res.TiledMap` and provides better support for it.
 * `ManifestFileSystem` - js-oriented alternative to stupid embedding into .js file.
 More tricky to operate, and requires preloading.
 See below.

 ### Type Patching